 - a five-day cooling-off period.

-The minimum information requirements for CSF offer documents have not yet been finalised.
-ASIC will shortly consult with industry on guidance for companies seeking to raise funds under the CSF regime.
-You can subscribe to receive ASIC media releases so that you receive a copy of the media release announcing the commencement of the consultation in due course.
+The minimum information requirements for CSF offer documents have now been finalised under the legislation.
+We are currently consulting with industry on draft regulatory guidance for companies seeking to raise funds under the CSF regime.

 If you wish to register as, or convert to, a public company to raise funds under the CSF regime and rely on the corporate governance concessions, you will need to lodge a Form 201 Application for registration as an Australian company or Form 206 Application for change of company type (as applicable) with ASIC after the new legislation takes effect.